chuchuroth/My-Robotics-Project/docs/Robotics Job Applications/Carbon Robotics/servo_drive_VFD.md

 - Swapping stepper wires on Moveo was a quick fix.
 With S210, U-V-W and STO errors are costlier—production halts or safety fines—so double-checking is your insurance.

 This should clarify why and how to nail these checks.
 Want to troubleshoot a specific wiring mix-up further?
 Let me know!

+---

+FANUC robots primarily use **AC servo motors** to power their movements.
+These motors are renowned for their precision, reliability, and efficiency, making them ideal for the accurate control required in industrial robotics.
+As a leader in factory automation, FANUC manufactures its own high-performance servo motors, which are seamlessly integrated into their robots to ensure smooth, precise, and repeatable operations.

+### Key Features of FANUC Servo Motors
+- **Type**: AC (alternating current), typically brushless for higher efficiency and reduced maintenance.
+- **Feedback System**: Equipped with encoders or resolvers to provide real-time position and speed feedback, enabling precise closed-loop control.
+- **Control Capabilities**: Paired with advanced drive systems to manage speed, position, and torque with high accuracy.
+- **Applications**: Used across FANUC’s diverse robot lineup, from small collaborative models to large industrial arms designed for heavy payloads.

+### Why AC Servo Motors?
+Servo motors are the standard choice for industrial robots like those produced by FANUC because they excel at delivering precise control over position, speed, and torque.
+This precision is essential for tasks such as welding, assembly, material handling, and painting, where accuracy and repeatability are critical.
+FANUC’s AC servo motors are specifically engineered to support high-speed operations and demanding automation tasks, ensuring top performance across various industries.

+### Are There Exceptions?
+While AC servo motors dominate FANUC’s robot designs, certain specialized cases might involve alternative motor types:
+- **Stepper Motors**: Occasionally found in smaller or less precise applications, but these are rare in FANUC’s industrial robots due to the need for high precision and speed.
+- **Linear Motors**: Used in some advanced setups for direct linear motion, though most FANUC robots rely on rotary servo motors for joint movement.

+For the vast majority of FANUC robots, however, **AC servo motors** remain the motor of choice.

+### FANUC’s Expertise in Servo Motors
+FANUC has a long-standing reputation for excellence in servo motor technology, with over 23.5 million units installed globally.
+Their motors are designed for:
+- **High Reliability**: Built to endure tough industrial environments.
+- **Energy Efficiency**: Optimized to reduce power consumption without sacrificing performance.
+- **Seamless Integration**: Paired with FANUC’s own controllers and drives for optimal operation.

+In conclusion, FANUC robots are powered by **AC servo motors**, which are a cornerstone of their ability to deliver reliable, precise, and high-performing automation solutions across a wide range of industrial applications.